gmijo47/gmijo47/README.md

 <p align="center"><img src="https://i.imgur.com/A6bWGFl.gif"/></p>

 <!-- Your title -->
-## Hi, I'm gmijo, a Developer🚀 from Bosnia and Herzegovina.
+## Hi, I'm gmijo, an IT Nerd and Developer🚀 from Bosnia and Herzegovina.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/